-- 1. Ben Lomand Rural Telephone Cooperative is a telephone cooperative as defined in Tenn.
-Code Ann. §65-29-102 and serves customers in the Tennessee counties of White, Warren, Van Buren, Grundy, and portions of Franklin, Coffee, and Bedford. - 2.
-Ben Lomand Communications, Inc., a wholly owned affiliate of Ben Lomand Rural Telephone Cooperative, Inc., is a competing Telecommunications Service Provider, authorized by the TRA in Docket No. 98-00600 to provide facilities-based local exchange and interexchange services in the counties of Warren and White. - 3.
-VZW is a telecommunications carrier that has been granted authority by the Federal Communications Commission to provide CMRS in Tennessee.
+- Ben Lomand Rural Telephone Cooperative is a telephone cooperative as defined in Tenn.
+Code Ann. §65-29-102 and serves customers in the Tennessee counties of White, Warren, Van Buren, Grundy, and portions of Franklin, Coffee, and Bedford. - Ben Lomand Communications, LLC, and Volunteer First Services, LLC, wholly owned affiliates of Ben Lomand Rural Telephone Cooperative, Inc., are competing Telecommunications Service Providers, authorized by the TRA to provide statewide facilities-based local exchange and interexchange services. - 3.
+CRICKET is a telecommunications carrier that has been granted authority by the Federal Communications Commission to provide CMRS in Tennessee.